Denis-Mwanzia/ripper-the-github-griller/README.md

 - ✅ **🔐 Authentication Flow**: Sign up/sign in/sign out - Your security is our priority
 - ✅ **📁 File Upload**: CSV/JSON support - Upload any billing format, we'll handle it
 - ✅ **🤖 AI Analysis**: Real-time results - Watch the magic happen in seconds
-- ✅ **💾 Data Persistence**: Firestore integration - Your insights are safe and sound
+- ✅ **💾 Data Persistence**: Local storage + Firebase integration - Your insights are safe and sound
 - ✅ **📱 Mobile Responsive**: Works perfectly on phones, tablets, and desktops
 - ✅ **📊 Dashboard & History**: All tabs working flawlessly - Your data, beautifully presented
 - ✅ **💰 KSH Currency**: Perfect formatting - Your money, clearly displayed